• Skip to primary navigation

 A study published in the Journal of Food Science (1), found that eating raw, soaked almonds helped empty the stomach faster and also made digesting proteins easier.

-Ensure the almond to water ratio is 2:1, as the almonds will swell when soaked and need to be full submerged.
+• Ensure the almond-to-water weight ratio is 2:1 during the soaking process.
+The almonds will swell when soaked and need to be fully submerged.

 Almonds soaked in water and on a blue plate